Jefferson Theatre

-The Jefferson Theatre is a historic performing arts theatre located on Fannin Street in downtown Beaumont, Texas.
+The Jefferson Theatre is a historic performing arts theatre on Fannin Street in downtown Beaumont, Texas.
 Designed by Emile Weil and built in 1927, it is an example of Old Spanish architecture and seats over 1400.
-The theatre was built by Jefferson Amusement Company, which was owned by Saenger Amusements.
+The Jefferson Amusement Company built the theatre, which Saenger Amusements owned.
 The theatre is featured on the National Register of Historic Places and recognized as a Recorded Texas Historic Landmark.
 The theatre recently underwent a comprehensive multimillion-dollar renovation.
 It is also one of the few theatres in the country containing its original Morton organ, produced by the Robert Morton Organ Company.

 History

-Designed by the renowned architect Emile Weil, the Jefferson Theatre opened November 14, 1927 at a cost of nearly $1 million.
-Originally designed for Jefferson Amusement Company the theatre boasts a 3-manual, 8-rank Robert Morton organ.
-"It's A Wonderful Life" 1946 premier was held at the Jefferson Theatre, with star James Stewart and director Frank Capra in attendance.
+Designed by the renowned architect Emile Weil, the Jefferson Theatre opened on November 14, 1927, at a cost of nearly $1 million.
+The theater, originally designed for the Jefferson Amusement Company, boasts a 3-manual, 8-rank Robert Morton organ.
+A five-day premiere of the recently released "It's A Wonderful Life" (1946) was held at the Jefferson Theatre from March 4-8, 1947, with star James Stewart and director Frank Capra in attendance on March 4, 1947.
 The theatre closed in 1972 due to a loss of interest in downtown.

-By 1997 the theatre was operational again, but was closed in September 2000 for a complete restoration and renovation.
+By 1997, the theatre was operational again, but was closed in September 2000 for a complete restoration and renovation.
 The 6.5 million dollar restoration was completed in 2003.
-As of 2010, the City of Beaumont operates the theatre while the Jefferson Theatre Preservation Society oversees the preservation, promotion and use of the theatre.
+As of 2010, the City of Beaumont operates the theatre while the Jefferson Theatre Preservation Society oversees the preservation, promotion, and use of the theatre.

 Performances

-Since the renovation, a number of high-profile artists have performed at the theatre, including Joan Rivers, The Temptations, Lou Rawls, George Carlin, Doobie Brothers, and Lyle Lovett.
+Since the renovation, several high-profile artists have performed at the theatre, including Joan Rivers, The Temptations, Lou Rawls, George Carlin, the Doobie Brothers, and Lyle Lovett.
 The theatre also hosts various local acts and events and is home to an annual film festival.